Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Database
 ````````

-Database must be MySQL v5.7 (`MySQL 8 support is in progress <https://tuleap.net/plugins/tracker/?aid=22660>`_).
+Database must be MySQL v8.0.
 As an alternative, MariaDB 10.3 can be used but was never tested in production.

 The database **must** be dedicated to Tuleap.
 Either it's a local installation (as described below, perfect for small & medium instances) or provided by an external service.